Menu

 Convert an OpenTelemetry Collector configuration

-In this task, you will use the convert CLI command to output a Alloy configuration from a OpenTelemetry Collector configuration.
+In this task, you use the convert CLI command to output a Alloy configuration from a OpenTelemetry Collector configuration.

 1. Open a terminal window and run the following command.